Chocolate lovers this easy Aquafaba chocolate mousse recipe is for you !

 But look at my little Aquafaba chocolate mousse recipe video below if you want to see how a simple chickpea brine turns into ‘fake’ fluffy egg whites in a sec!
 Amazing right!
 I saw this many times, it was time to try if this works.
 It clearly passed the test.
 I did the recipe MANY times using any kind of chocolate, even sugar free chocolate sweetened with stevia.
 Any recipe works.

 So now you know what you have to do!
 Keep any chickpea brine – also known as aquafaba – and bring chocolate mousse to the table every day.
 Well, maybe not everyday but this aquafaba liquid can be used in any cakes calling for fluffy egg white.
-To me, this is one te best egg replacement I tested.
+To me, this is one the best egg replacement I tested.
 It is tasteless, no bean flavor at all, it is cheap and it works anytime.
-And, if you don’t have chickpea brine on hands and you are now craving for a vegan chocolate mousse try my avocado chocolate mousse recipe instead !

 WATCH THE AQUAFABA CHOCOLATE MOUSSE RECIPE VIDEO AND MAKE IT NOW